Analysis: Easter lays an egg for independent retailers

 Our data science team analyzed transactions at 54,000 local and independent retailers across all 50 states across all 365 days of the 2017 calendar year.
 That analysis gave us a comprehensive look at when local retailers make the most money and how prominent days like Easter and Christmas rank in the grand scheme of things.

 Did you enjoy “Analysis: Easter lays an egg for independent retailers”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: